Healthy Homes Assessment Wallaceville

 Wallaceville Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside it’s also about the outside.
-You must ensure there is somewhere to allow surface, rain and ground water to go, and also stop it from getting inside.
-When it concerns damp and moisture it’s typically the things you don’t notice that could be a huge problem, causing the property to suffer and harming your tenant’s health.
+The security of your rental home from dampness isn’t just about the interior of the building it is also about the outside.
+You must make sure there is somewhere to allow surface, rain or ground water, and stop it from coming inside.
+When it is about damp and water, it is usually those things that you aren’t aware of that could become a major issue and cause damages to your investment and harming your tenant’s health.

-Rental properties should be equipped with effective drainage to get rid of floodwaters, surface water and ground water.
+Rental properties should have effective drainage to get rid of the stormwater and surface waters, and ground water.
 This includes the proper outfall or runoff.
-Making sure that water has a proper place to go, and that it isn’t allowed to remain beneath buildings is a vital aspect of keeping your property dry.
+Making sure that the water has a place to go and that it doesn’t sit beneath buildings is an essential part of keeping your property dry.

-In addition to an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between floorboards and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between your flooring and soil, a ground-water barrier should be put in place if it is reasonably practicable to do so.

-An underground moisture barrier generally a polythene sheet laid over the ground, in order to block any moisture present in the ground from accumulating into the home.
-It also assists in preventing moisture damage to the underfloor insulation.
+An underground moisture barrier typically a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from rising into the home.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection